phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

 First strange thing, in C, the function is not expected to return anything.
 That's a ``void`` declared function, you can't here in C return something.
 But we notice we receive an argument called ``return_value`` of type ``zval *``, which seems to smell very nice.
-In programming PHP function in C, you are given the return value as a pointer to a zval, and you are expected to play with it. :doc:`Here are more resources about zvals<../internal_types/zvals>`.
+In programming PHP function in C, you are given the return value as a pointer to a zval, and you are expected to play with it. :ref:`Here are more resources about zvals<zvals>`.

 .. note:: While programming PHP functions in C extensions, you receive the return value as an argument, and you don't
           return anything from your C function body.